ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/smac/configuring-smac-hybrid.md

 | `bool` | false   |

 Description
 :   Advanced feature: Allows a user to add additional primitives to the exploration set to interpolate between the angular quantization jumps between the normal primitive set (e.g. left, right, straight).
 This generates additional primitives such that every angular bin between the furthest-left and furthest-right are represented in the primitive set for exploration.
 That way, if the settings (e.x.
 0.4 turning rad, 5cm costmap, 72 bins) jump by 3 quantizations, you can explore not simply 0,3,6,9,... but the full 1,2,3,4,5,6,7,8,9,... set.
-This typically comes at an increased computation time, but can remove “zig-zag”-like behavior when your base primitive set is significantly not representative.
+This typically comes at an increased computation time, but can remove "zig-zag"-like behavior when your base primitive set is significantly not representative.
 It may come at less compute times when used in more confined settings like hallways whereas it can follow a narrow heuristic channel better.
 When this is enabled, users should take care to re-tune `angle_quantization_bins`, since such a large number is not required.
 To continue with the previous example, when enabled, it is the same as `angle_quantization_bins` set to 24 (e.g. `24 * 3 = 72`), so 32 might be a good selection to start with to get higher quality without substantial changes in compute time.

 ### **`<name>.downsample_obstacle_heuristic`**